What is white balance in photography? Why does it matter? And how can I adjust camera white balance settings to improve images?

 To bring the color temperature back to neutral, white balance adds opposite color temperature to the picture.

-For example, if you want your picture to look cooler, you’ll have to choose a warmer color temperature and vice versa so your camera can compensate with the opposite color temperature.
+For example, if you want your picture to look cooler by using a cooler white balance, you’ll have to choose a warmer color temperature, and vice versa so your camera can compensate with the opposite color temperature.

 How to Set Color Temperature / White Balance on Your Camera?

-You can easily adjust the white balance settings on most DSLR and mirrorless cameras.
+You can easily adjust the white balance settings on most cameras – including both DSLR and mirrorless cameras.

 There are four methods to set the white balance in-camera.
 These include: